-NOTE: If the memory module is not installed properly, the computer may not boot properly.
-No error message indicates this failure.

-- Ground yourself and install the new memory module: - Align the notch in the module edge connector with the tab in the connector slot. - Slide the module firmly into the slot at a 45-degree angle, and rotate the module down until it clicks into place.
+- NOTE: If the memory module is not installed properly, the computer may not boot properly.
+No error message indicates this failure. - 4 Ground yourself and install the new memory module: - a Align the notch in the module edge connector with the tab in the connector slot. - b Slide the module firmly into the slot at a 45-degree angle, and rotate the module down until it clicks into place.
 If you do not feel the click, remove the module and reinstall it.

-- 5 Replace the memory module cover and fasten the captive screw on the cover. - NOTICE: If the cover is difficult to close, remove the module and reinstall it.
-Forcing the cover to close may damage your computer. - 6 Insert the battery into the battery bay, or connect the AC adapter to your computer and an electrical outlet. - 7 Reinstall the hard drive (see "Hard Drive" on page 116). - Turn on the computer.
+- 5 Replace the memory module cover. - NOTICE: If the cover is difficult to close, remove the module and reinstall it.
+Forcing the cover to close may damage your computer. - 6 Insert the battery into the battery bay, or connect the AC adapter to your computer and an electrical outlet. - 7 Reinstall the hard drive.
+See "Hard Drive" on page 112. - 8 Turn on the computer.